London show fetes Italian fashion designer Valentino

 The exhibition took around a year and a half to assemble, said O‘Neill, who co-curated the show alongside Patrick Kinmouth and Antonio Monfredo.

-The collection also features sleek capes, brightly colored kaftans and chic day dresses which span Valentino’s work over the past 50 years.
+The collection also features sleek capes, brightly coloured kaftans and chic day dresses which span Valentino’s work over the past 50 years.

 “We wanted to be able to show something of this very rarefied world,” O‘Neill said.

-“It’s very normal for Mr. Valentino...but for us, it’s an amazing thing to step into.”
+“It’s very normal for Mr Valentino...but for us, it’s an amazing thing to step into.”
+(Reporting by Li-mei Hoang, editing by Paul Casciato)